RimuEirnarn/colorful_string/README.md

 # Colorful String

-Yes, this package only wraps a string to some certain codes.
+Yes, this package only wraps strings to ansi codes.

 ## Installation